Mew463/TR-Embedded-2022-mbed-os/README.md

 # TO DO

-- Make Gimblies work
+- Add capabilities to have each motor have their own PID values

+- PID position control for gimbals

-- Velocity PID control
+- Velocity PID control for M3508 Motor

-- Reverse
+- Reverse functionality

 - Tune PID Position Control

-- Instead of two MotorOut Arrays, Make there only one
+- Instead of two MotorOut Arrays, Make there only one!!

+- Grab more can wires so we can test multiple motors at once

+-